Whoaa512/starred/README.md

 - [00-Evan/shattered-pixel-dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - Shattered Pixel Dungeon is an open-source traditional roguelike dungeon crawler with randomized levels and enemies, and hundreds of items to collect and use.
 It's based on the source code of Pixel Dun
 - [conductor-oss/conductor](https://github.com/conductor-oss/conductor) - Conductor is an event driven orchestration platform providing durable and highly resilient execution engine for your applications
 - [apple/pkl](https://github.com/apple/pkl) - A configuration as code language with rich validation and tooling.
-- [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 Locally hosted web application that allows you to perform various operations on PDF files
+- [Stirling-Tools/Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) - #1 PDF Application on GitHub that lets you edit PDFs on any device anywhere
 - [aklivity/zilla](https://github.com/aklivity/zilla) - 🦎 A multi-protocol edge & service proxy.
 Seamlessly interface web apps, IoT clients, & microservices to Apache Kafka® via declaratively defined, stateless APIs.
 - [apache/fory](https://github.com/apache/fory) - A blazingly fast multi-language serialization framework powered by JIT and zero-copy.
 - [google/bindiff](https://github.com/google/bindiff) - Quickly find differences and similarities in disassembled code